Skip to main content

 1. The State or University will continue to contribute its monthly portion of insurance premiums to the Employees Retirement System of Texas (ERS), during the period of family and medical leave.
 The Employees Retirement System of Texas (ERS) will bill the employee for any premium due after application of the state premium sharing toward the cost of the employee's health insurance.

-The employee is responsible for self-paying by personal check or money order to ERS that part of his/her insurance cost that would otherwise be deducted from the employee's paycheck.
+The employee is responsible for self-paying by personal check or money order to ERS that part of their insurance cost that would otherwise be deducted from the employee's paycheck.

-3. The Employees Retirement System of Texas (ERS) must be contacted within 30 days of the birth/adoption/placement to include the new baby/child in the employee's insurance coverage either by telephone or online at http://www.ERS.state.tx.us.
+3. The Employees Retirement System of Texas (ERS) must be contacted within 30 days of the birth or placement of a child to include the new baby/child in the employee's insurance coverage either by telephone or online at ERS .

 C. Employee Reporting Requirements:

-If a return date was not indicated on the application and certification for leave, the employee is required to report to his/her supervisor periodically during the leave (at least once per week) on the status of his/her leave.
+If a return date was not indicated on the application and certification for leave, the employee is required to report to their supervisor periodically during the leave (at least once per week) on the status of their leave.
 As an alternative, a representative may report for the employee.

 Failure to report periodically during the leave may result in the suspension of the family and medical leave.

-1. The employee must be notified in writing prior to suspension of family and medical leave or termination of employment that his/her status with the University is in jeopardy.
+1. The employee must be notified in writing prior to suspension of family and medical leave or termination of employment that their status with the University is in jeopardy.

 2. The employee must be given a sufficient amount of time to contact the supervisor and comply with policy requirements.